sherlock-audit/2023-04-hubble-exchange-judging/README.md

 Yes correct validator can extract MEV from this by opening longs at better price everytime.
 Changed status to confirmed.
 FYI: Fill price determination happens through precompile now and long order is executed as taker and short as maker (maker fee is less than taker fee).
 So long will get better price but pay more fee and short order will execute at order price but pay less fee

+**asquare08**

+We'll be launching with a trusted set of validators.
+So, we'll fix this in later releases when we allow anyone to become a validator.

 # Issue M-2: `Chainlink.latestRoundData()` may return stale results

 Source: https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/18